vishnux/DrugMeNot/README.md

 This project is licensed under the Apache License.

 ## Acknowledgments
-This project was inspired by the need for effective adverse event prediction models in the pharmaceutical industry.
+This project was inspired by the pharmaceutical industry's need for effective adverse event prediction models.
 The data used in this project is sourced from the FDA Adverse Event Reporting System (FAERS) API.